wp-plugins/matepress/readme.txt

 == Description ==

 Matepress for Wordpress allows your to send your Wordpress posts to your Matepress website.
 This might be handy so you do not have to to come to your matepress website.
+This plugin requires you to have an account on (www.matepress.com) so if you dont have one yet go get one now.

 **Plugin Summary:**